 8. Carisbrooke Castle Donkeys

-One of the highlights of Carisbrooke Castle is the deep well, which has a bucket which is pulled up by donkeys walking around a huge wheel.
+One of the highlights of Carisbrooke Castle is the deep well, which has a bucket that is pulled up by donkeys walking around a huge wheel.

 You can also see the donkeys in their field by walking around the dry moat at the castle (you don't need to go into the Castle to do this).